blambeau/quickl/examples/delegator/README.md

-# Quickl example: delegate
+# Quickl example: delegator

-This example shows how to delegate commands.
-Delegate commands are command that delegate the actual execution to sub commands (well known example is 'git').
-A delegate command typically has a signature like:
+This example shows how to create delegator commands.
+Delegators are commands that delegate the actual execution to sub commands (well known example is 'git').
+A delegator command typically has a signature like:

-    delegate [main options] COMMAND [cmd options] ARGS...
+    delegator [main options] COMMAND [cmd options] ARGS...

 ## Structure

-The structure for delegate commands is as follows:
+The structure for delegator commands is as follows:

     #
     # Main command overview